 The Restated Certificate of Incorporation of the Corporation provides that the Board of Directors shall consist of not less than 11 nor more than 25 members, as determined from time to time by the affirmative vote of a majority of the entire Board of Directors, and that the Board shall be divided into three classes.
 Directors of one class are elected each year for a term of three years.
-As of the date of this Proxy Statement, the Board of Directors consists of 12 members, four of whom have terms which expire at this year's Annual Meeting (Class of 1999), four of whom have terms which expire at the 2000 Annual Meeting (Class of 2000), and four of whom have terms which expire at the 2001 Annual Meeting (Class of 2001).
+As of the date of this Proxy Statement, the Board of Directors consists of 13 members, including Thomas J. Falk who was elected to the Board by the Board of Directors on November 16, 1999.
+Five of the directors (including Mr. Falk) have terms which expire at this year's Annual Meeting (Class of 2000), four have terms which expire at the 2001 Annual Meeting (Class of 2001), and four have

-The four nominees for director set forth on the following pages are proposed to be elected at the Annual Meeting to serve for a term to expire at the 2002 Annual Meeting of Stockholders (Class of 2002) and until their successors are elected and have qualified.
-Should any such nominee become unable to serve, proxies may be voted for another person designated by management.
+The five nominees for director set forth on the following pages are proposed to be elected at the Annual Meeting to serve for a term to expire at the 2003 Annual Meeting of Stockholders (Class of 2003) and until their successors are elected and have qualified.
+Should any nominee become unable to serve, proxies may be voted for another person designated by management.
 All nominees have advised the Corporation that they will serve if elected.
-The remaining eight directors will continue to serve as directors for the terms set forth on the following pages.
+The remaining eight directors will continue to serve as directors for the terms set forth on the following pages, except for Mr. Levy (a director of the Class of 2001), who will reach the mandatory retirement age of 68 on November 16, 2000, at which time he plans to retire as a member of the Board of Directors and Mr. McPherson (a director of the Class of 2002), who will reach the mandatory retirement age of 68 on April 29, 2001, at which time he also plans to retire as a member of the Board of Directors.

-The nominees for director are such that immediately after the election of such nominees to the Board of Directors, a majority of all directors holding office shall be "Independent Directors" as that term is defined in By-Law 24 of the Corporation's By-Laws.
-Generally, the By-Law provides that individuals are Independent Directors if they are not employed by the Corporation or its subsidiaries or equity companies and do not have, and are not affiliated with an entity that has, business transactions or relationships with the Corporation or its subsidiaries that are required to be disclosed in the Corporation's proxy statement.
-The By-Law authorizes the Audit Committee of the Board of Directors to determine that an individual who has a transaction or relationship disclosed in the proxy statement is nevertheless an Independent Director if it determines by resolution that such person is independent of management and free from any relationship that would interfere with such person's independent judgment as a Board member.
+The nominees for director are such that immediately after the election of the nominees to the Board of Directors, a majority of all directors holding office shall be "Independent Directors" as that term is defined in By-Law 24 of the Corporation's By-Laws.
+Generally, By-Law 24 provides that individuals are Independent Directors if they are not employed by the Corporation or its subsidiaries or equity companies and do not have, and are not affiliated with an entity that has, business transactions or relationships with the Corporation or its subsidiaries that are required to be disclosed in the Corporation's proxy statement.
+The By-Law authorizes the Audit Committee of the Board of Directors to determine that an individual who has a transaction or relationship disclosed in the proxy statement is nevertheless an Independent Director if it determines by resolution that the person is independent of management and free from any relationship that would interfere with the person's independent judgment as a Board member.